Warriors (Imagine Dragons song)

-Background and composition
+Background

-In 2014, Imagine Dragons were working on Smoke + Mirrors (2015), their second studio album.
-However, on Twitter, they revealed that they had taken a break from recording the album to collaborate with the multiplayer online battle arena game League of Legends, which was the band's favorite game at the time.
-They released "Warriors" for the game's 2014 World Championship.
-Following the music video being uploaded, "Warriors" was officially released as a single on September 18, 2014, through Kidinakorner and Interscope Records.
+"Warriors" was written by Imagine Dragons members Dan Reynolds, Wayne Sermon, Ben McKee, and Daniel Platzman, along with Josh Mosser and British record producer Alex da Kid, and produced by the band and Alex da Kid.
+It was designed as a collaboration with the multiplayer online battle arena game League of Legends, which was the band's favorite game at the time, while the band was taking a break from working on their second studio album, Smoke + Mirrors (2015).
+"Warriors" served as the anthem for the game's 2014 World Championship.
+"Warriors" was the first song designed for a League of Legends World Championship, and upon it, League of Legends began a tradition to release a World Championship song every subsequential year.

+"Warriors" was officially released as a single on September 18, 2014, through Kidinakorner and Interscope Records.
 Upon its release, Riot Games posted on their site regarding the song, "To kick off the start of the action, we set out to craft a war cry to rally behind in a creative collaboration with Imagine Dragons.
 Whether you're a solo queue warrior or fighting off the LCS jitters –- every moment counts."
 The song also appears on the deluxe version of Smoke + Mirrors.

-In a 2021 interview with NME after the band released "Enemy" as a second collaboration with Riot Games for the League of Legends-adaptive show Arcane, Imagine Dragons frontman Dan Reynolds said that working with Riot Games "just came out organically" while playing for the 2014 World Championship in Seoul.
-He continued by saying that "Nothing was forced, it was just fun.
+In a 2021 interview with NME after the band released "Enemy" as a second collaboration with Riot Games for the League of Legends-adaptive show Arcane, Reynolds said that working with Riot Games "just came out organically" while playing for the 2014 World Championship in Seoul.
+He also explained that "Nothing was forced, it was just fun.
 Playing Worlds was some of my favourite memories".